syk0z/cryptio-technical-interview/README.md

 * [React](https://reactjs.org/) (with [TypeScript](https://www.typescriptlang.org/)) - other React flavored frameworks such as Next.js are also valid
 * [Express](https://expressjs.com/) (with [TypeScript](https://www.typescriptlang.org/)) - Koa, Fastify, and NestJS are also fine

-This repository is actually a monorepo that contains a starter based on React and Express.
-We recommend that you use it but feel free to boostrap your own project if that makes you more confortable.
+This repository is actually a monorepo that contains some boilerplate based on React and Express.
+We recommend that you fork it and use it but feel free to boostrap your own project if that makes you more confortable.

 The `front/` directory is a React project that has been created using [Create React App](https://create-react-app.dev/), with TypeScript support.